 ART HISTORIAN, ART WRITER, CURATOR

 She is author of Photography and Place: Seeing and Not Seeing Germany After 1945 (Routledge, 2016); co-editor with Natalya Lusty of Photography and Ontology: Unsettling Images (Routledge 2018); ‘Home and Homelessness: Ann Shelton’s Aesthetics of Displacement’ in Ann Shelton: Dark Matter (Auckland Art Gallery Toi o Tāmaki Gallery, 2016); ‘Forgetting Ilse Bing’, in Kris Belden-Adams, ed.
 Photography and Failure: One Medium’s Entanglement with Flops, Underdogs, and Disappointments (Bloomsbury, 2017 in press), 'Photography, Flight and Exile in Cold War Germany', in Burcu Dogramaci and Elizabeth Otto, Passegen des Exils, Exilforschung.
 Ein internationales Jahrbuch, Edition text + kritik, (Munchen: Richard Boorberg Verlag, 2017 forthcoming) and ‘Interventions in Seeing: GDR Surveillance, Camouflage & the Cold War Camera’, in Camouflage Cultures: the Art of Disappearance (University of Sydney Press, 2015);.
-Brett is also a member of the editorial committee & reviews editor for the Australian & NZ Journal of Art and Research Leader for the Photographic Cultures Research Group and recipient of the 2017 Australian Academy of the Humanities, Ernst and Rosemarie Keller Award.
+Brett is also a member of the editorial committee & reviews editor for the Australian & NZ Journal of Art, Research Leader for the Photographic Cultures Research Group and recipient of the 2017 Australian Academy of the Humanities, Ernst and Rosemarie Keller Award.

 PHOTOGRAPHY AND PLACE: SEEING AND NOT SEEING GERMANY AFTER 1945 (Routledge 2016)